Hazardous waste

 Batteries

-You can recycle your non-lithium household batteries commonly found in torches, hearing aids, camcorders, calculators, watches, cameras and toys at the following locations:
+You can recycle non-lithium household batteries (such as those found in torches, hearing aids, camcorders, calculators, watches, cameras and toys) at the following locations:

 • Central Library, Clements Road